 - 1. The student should complete a thorough medical history including details of current symptoms, previous issues and management efforts, and risk factors that could impact on the diagnosis or management of their current problem. - 2.
-Perform a complete physical exam with appropriate emphasis on the presenting complaint. - 3.
-Interpret common diagnostic tests utilized in the evaluation of the patient with a minor emergency. - 4.
-Interpret and/or perform laboratory tests with emphasis on the CBC, glucose, BUN, Cr, electrolytes, and urine.
+Perform a focused physical exam with appropriate emphasis on the presenting complaint. - 3.
+Interpret common diagnostic tests utilized in the evaluation of the patient with a toxicology emergency, including lab, EKG and x-rays.

-Socioeconomic: the student will:
+Socioeconomic:

-1. Appreciate the psychosocial issues that potentially impact the patient's minor emergency condition problems (professionalism and sensitivity to schedule disruption for the patient).
+1. Appreciate the psychosocial issues that potentially impact the patient's toxicology disorder or condition (professionalism and sensitivity to schedule disruption and lifestyle modifications for the patient).